 You can also use an epoxy floor coating over asbestos tile.
 Epoxy paint designed for floors holds up well to regular foot traffic.
 Follow the instructions for your specific epoxy product to apply it to the floor.

 Painting is a quick option, but you can also install other flooring materials over asbestos tiles as long as they are intact.
 Covering the tiles cuts down on the wear and tear that can eventually cause fibers to be released.

 Laying carpet over asbestos tiles is one option.
 You can also put to down vinyl or linoleum flooring over the asbestos tiles.
-If the floor is level, you can install ceramic tile over the vinyl tile.
+If the floor is flat, with no bumps or depressions, you can install ceramic tile over the vinyl tile.